 Performing Arts Scholarships - to fund ten Musical Theatre course scholarships a year to pay for course fees.
 The scholarship is means tested and is awarded directly by the schools based on merit.

-Previous beneficiaries include The Orpheus Centre (performing arts college for disabled young adults), Chickenshed (an inclusive youth theatre company), and the Nordoff Robbins Charity providing music therapy and other music services.
-To register an interest complete the on-line Grant Assessment form.
+Previous beneficiaries include The Drake Project, The Orpheus Centre (performing arts college for disabled young adults), Chickenshed (an inclusive youth theatre company), and the Nordoff Robbins Charity providing music therapy and other music services.

 The Awards for Young Musicians supports young people aged 5 to 17 years.